 Students practice to lead their classmates and faculty to worship through singing and music during chapel services.
 Praise Team applications can be found on the portal.

 Seniors meet and lead weekly to study, reflect, and apply the Word of God.

 Grade 7 girls meet and lead weekly to study, reflect, and apply the Word of God.

 Students in Grades 7-8 meet and lead weekly to study, reflect, and apply the Word of God.

 This team is designed to equip students with advanced public speaking/debate skills, valuable tools for young Christians looking to defend their faith in college and beyond.
 In addition, it can offer our Trinity students an opportunity to explore their talents through debates, speeches, and acting competitions against both public and private schools from the region.

 Students on the SEAL team pledge to strive to be reverent to God, respectful of others, and responsible for themselves, seeking to honor Christ in everything they say and do.

 Student Government Association

 The Student Government of Trinity Christian School exists to glorify God by serving and representing the student body of Trinity.
-The SGA facilitates student involvement and service to our community.
+The SGA facilitates student involvement and service to our local community, our country, and our world.
 Students are elected by their peers.